-Embattled comedian Billy Cosby will head back to court in April for his sexual assault re-trial.
+Embattled comedian Bill Cosby is back in court as his sexual assault retrial is underway.

-Cosby, now 80, is accused of drugging and sexually assaulting a woman in his Pennsylvania home in 2004.
-A judge declared a mistrial in June after jurors failed to reach a verdict when Cosby first went to court for the charges.
+Cosby, now 80, is accused of drugging and sexually assaulting a woman in his Pennsylvania home in 2004, facing the same charges he did in the first case that ended in a mistrial in June 2017.

-As Cosby prepares to go back to trial on April 2, here’s a look at the case and how the nation’s #MeToo movement could impact it.
+As Cosby headed back to trial on April 9, here’s a look at the case, what's different about the retrial and how the nation’s #MeToo movement could impact it.

 Cosby is accused of giving Andrea Constand, a former Temple University employee, pills that left her incapacitated before he allegedly performed sexual acts on her without her consent.